top of page

 -

 How long will the Shepherd hut Hen House last?Our chassis and main structure uses thick guage steel to ensure a build quality second to none.
-The frame is then galvanised, or galvanised and spray painted, which not only looks great but further extends its life.
+The frame is then galvanised and spray painted, which not only looks great but further extends its life.
 The roof structure is created from traditionally styled curved, galvanised anti-condensation corrugated steel, with a black plastisol covering, which not only gives additional protection from the elements but also a beautiful finish.
 We use thick 100% recycled plastic boarding for the walls and floor, which is rot proof, chew resistant, and UV colour fixed.
 How long the hut will last is of course dependent on many factors including location, and how is treated.
 We have chosen materials known for their longevity and minimal maintenance, and quality fabricators located in the UK, so the huts should last decades.

 -